KeepSerene/link-snap-landing-page-react/README.md

 - Instant URL shortening service
 - Mobile-first approach with a responsive hamburger menu
 - Dark mode support for the UI components
+- Stores the **latest three shortened links** in localStorage for quick access and displays them in the UI on subsequent visits.

 ## 🛠️ Tech Stack